Allyson Content Group

 Touching Grass

 There’s a fun phrase popularized by Gen Z, “go touch grass,” which means (I’m going to…) get off the phone and go spend time in the real world.
 Gen Z is doing exactly this.
-“Silent walking” means getting outside with no distractions or electronics, and is now my frequent pastime with friends.
 Zoomers are spending more money on camping than other generations.
+Going outside with zero distractions or electronics is more common amongst young people, sparking a trend called “silent walking,” which I frequently do with friends.
 And 67% of young people would call themselves ‘outdoorsy.’
-Gen Z is finding that the grass is indeed green, and it feels far more satisfying on our fingertips than scrolling.
+Ever since I eased my constant social media use, I’ve noticed my friends and I claiming this ‘outdoorsy’ trait.
+From planting flowers in my backyard to taking hikes, going on picnics, roasting marshmallows at bonfires, and having fun photoshoots in the fall foliage, Gen Zers are finding that the grass is indeed green, and it feels far more satisfying on our fingertips than scrolling.

 What Does This Mean for the Marketing and Communications Industry?